-All new pole students should start with level one (L1) pole classes so that they get the proper foundation and pole technique training.
-New students can also drop in to the following dance based and conditioning classes: Pole Choreography Booty and Boudoir Community Class Power Dynamics Open Pole Hotttt Seat!
-Flexibility/Intro to Contortion
+All new pole students should start with Foundation pole classes so that they get the proper foundation and pole technique training.
+New students can also drop into Pole Choreography, Booty and Boudoir, Power Dynamics, Open Pole, Hott Seat! and Flexibility.

 Pole dance is for all people of all fitness levels, shapes, and sizes.
 Period.